 Here Rguided is the reward subjects are guided to, Vprior is the expectation based on an estimate of the average payout using prior information, IB is the “information bonus” which is a quantification of the bias ofthe subject towards choosing the unguided option, bias is the spatial bias of choosing a particular physical side, δside = 1 if the guided trial is on the left, and δside = -1 if the guided trial is on the right), σ is “decision noise” which is a quantification of the level of randomness in the behavior.
 With this model fitting, we are able to evaluate how directed and random exploration are modulated differently by horizon context in both rats and humans.

 Unlike humans, rats seemed to show an opposite adaptation of behavioral strategy to the horizon context.
 The use of horizon context to facilitate exploration requires planning and model-based reasoning.
 An optimal agent would explore more in long horizon contexts.
-However, rats explored more in short horizon context, this may be a combination of their tendency to use a model-free learning strategy (that shows no horizon adaptation) and low motivation in short horizon contexts as they overall gain less reward from the short horizon context (that increases randomness in rat’s behavior which would result in exploration).
+However, rats explored more in short horizon context.
+This may be a combination of their tendency to use a model-free learning strategy (that shows no horizon adaptation) and low motivation in short horizon contexts as they overall gain less reward from the short horizon context (that increases randomness in rat’s behavior which would result in exploration).
 For humans, it takes over 40 participants to show a robust horizon effect.
 With only a small number of rats, statistical power with the limited sample size limits the interpretation of the horizon modulation of exploration in rats, and more work is needed.

 Finally, we observed an interesting difference in the exploration strategy between when the first choice is self-driven vs guided (a condition that was not implemented in humans in this task).
 This suggests a different neural mechanism underlying voluntary vs guided learning.
-Rats explore in the first free choice more when they are guided first, but this is not observed when they were exploring by themselves.
+Rats explored more in the first free choice when they were guided first, but this was not observed when they were exploring by themselves.
 A similar phenomenon was recently reported in a human explore-exploit study (Sadeghiyeh et al., 2018).
 This rat model has the potential of probing the differential neural mechanism underlying active vs passive learning.
 Overall, our novel design provides a potentially better behavioral paradigm to investigate explore-exploit tradeoffs in future electrophysiological studies.

 References